Yeah, just checking, see what's come in here when I was going to yeah, okay, let's see.

 All right, welcome back.

-Great to have you most listen to Radio Talk Show in America, most talked about show most talked about host.
+Most listened to Radio Talk Show in America, most talked about show, most talked about host here at the Excellence in Broadcasting Network.

-Okay, this afternoon on CNN's Wolf Blitzer Show, he spoke with the Global Affairs correspondent.
+Okay, this afternoon on CNN's Wolf Blitzer show, he spoke with their global affairs correspondent, CNN's correspondent for global affairs.

 That means whatever happens around the world, this is the reporter they go to.

-They think it's misuse of the groundhog, and the second thing is the groundhog said six more weeks of winter, and that doesn't jibe with global warming.
+And the second thing is the Groundhog said six more weeks of winter.

 And you know what?

-They don't even use it's not even a groundhog.
+They don't even use it.

-Do you know that it's a marmot?
+Do you know that it's a Marmot?

-Not even a real groundhog that they use.
+Not even a real Groundhog that they use.

 Right, exactly.

-He says, hey, Elise, there's no guarantee that those refugees that Australia is kicking out there.
+He says, hey, Elise, there's no guarantee that those refugees that Australia is kicking out there, there's no guarantee that they could come to the United States following vetting.

 I'm told that's not entirely true, but I was told it was a very tense phone call.